wenhoujx/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 # Kùzu 0.0.2 Release
 This post is about the second release of Kùzu.
-However, since these blogs are our only way to reach some people publicly, we want to start with a much more important topic:
+However, we want to start with something much more
+important:

 ### Donate to the Victims of [Türkiye-Syria Earthquake](https://www.bbc.com/news/world-middle-east-64590946):
 Our hearts, thoughts, and prayers go to all the victims, those who survived and those who passed,